topbitdu/wechat-shake_around/ROADMAP.md

 1. Registration wrapper class

 ## v1.0
-1. Improved the wrapper classes to use Keywords Argument
+1. Improve the wrapper classes to support the Keyword Arguments
+2. Improve the wrapper classes for argument validation